KaDujmic/synonyms/README.md

 ### Backend

 - `npm start` — Start backend with nodemon
-- `npm run test` — (Placeholder)

 ### Frontend

 - `npm run dev` — Start frontend in dev mode
 - `npm run build` — Build for production
 - `npm run preview` — Preview production build
-- `npm run lint` — Lint code
-- `npm run test` -- Run Playwright tests
+- `npm run test` — Run Playwright tests
-- `npm run test:ui` -- Run Playwright tests with UI
+- `npm run test:ui` — Run Playwright tests with UI

 ---

 ## Bruno

 There is a bruno collection, which you can import to postman if you like or open it in the Bruno app